By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 Jelks Law: Important Legal Advice From A Chattanooga Estate Lawyer

-As a professional estate attorney, I conduct a dozen or more seminars each year.
+As a professional estate lawyer, I conduct a dozen or more estate planning seminars each year.

 Inevitably, someone says, "Can't I just wait until my death is closer to get my estate planning affairs in order?"